-The Kakaako Makai Conceptual Master Plan envisions expansion of the Waterfront park to include the currently unimproved areas around the Look Lab.
-Consistent with that vision, the Park Master Plan proposes to improve the land next to the Look Lab as additional park space.
-The Look Lab could be temporarily utilized for farmer's market, food trucks and other activities to activate this portion of the park before construction of the park expansion.
+The Kakaako Makai Conceptual Master Plan envisions expansion of the Waterfront park to include the currently unimproved areas around the Look Lab (Figure 11).
+Consistent with that vision the Park Master Plan proposes to improve the land next to the Look Lab as additional park space.
 There has also been strong support from the community for providing outdoor exercise area within the Waterfront Park.
 The outdoor exercise area could be located in this newly improved area.
 This area could also accommodate an outdoor venue for sand volleyball if there is an interest in the community to accommodate outdoor sports activities in the park.
-Improvements in this area is included in Phase 2 of the park improvements.
-In the meantime, sand volleyball courts could also be temporarily constructed in this area to activate this portion of the park.
-Permanent sand volleyball courts would be constructed in Phase 2 to coincide with park expansion.